 Part I: Leasing.
 This part describes pre-leasing activities and the PHA's policies pertaining to lease execution, lease modification, and payments under the lease.
 Part II: Inspections.
 This part describes the PHA's policies for inspecting dwelling units.
 PART I: LEASING 8-I.A.
 OVERVIEW An eligible family may occupy a public housing dwelling unit under the terms of a lease.
 The lease must meet all regulatory requirements, and must also comply with applicable state and local laws and codes.
 The term of the lease must be for a period of 12 months.
 The lease must be renewed automatically for another 12-month term, except that the PHA may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)].
+PHAs must adopt smoke-free policies which must be implemented no later than July 30, 2018.
+The policy is attached as Exhibit 8-1.
+PHAs must include in the ACOP residential minimum heating standards policies [Notice PIH 2018-19].
+This policy is included in Part I of this chapter.
 Part I of this chapter contains regulatory information on leasing, where applicable, as well as the PHA's leasing policies.
 8-I.B.
 LEASE ORIENTATION PHA Policy After unit acceptance but prior to occupancy, a PHA representative will conduct a lease orientation with the family.
 The head of household or spouse is required to attend.
 Orientation Agenda PHA Policy When families attend the lease orientation, they will be provided with:

-A copy of the lease A copy of the PHA's grievance procedure A copy of the house rules A copy of the PHA's schedule of maintenance charges A copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse A copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2010-19 Information about the protections afforded by the Violence against Women Reauthorization Act of 2013 (VAWA) to victims of domestic violence, dating violence, sexual assault, and stalking (see section 16-VII.C) Topics to be discussed and explained to all families include:
+A copy of the lease A copy of the PHA's grievance procedure A copy of the house rules A copy of the PHA's schedule of maintenance charges A copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse A copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12 A copy of the form HUD-5380, VAWA Notice of Occupancy Rights A copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking A copy of the PHA's smoke free policy Topics to be discussed and explained to all families include: